gobblygobble/MBGA/README.md

 # MBGA

-MBGA (Make Baseball Great Again) is a baseball management game in words, instead of graphics.
+MBGA (Make Baseball Great Again): classic baseball management game

 You get to run your own baseball team.
 Make sure to satisfy your fans with results!